-Presiding Officer:

-Kristin E. Kresge, Administrative Law Judge
+Presiding Officers: David E. Ziegner, Commissioner Kristin E. Kresge, Administrative Law Judge

-On August 18, 2023, Northern Indiana Public Service Company LLC ("NIPSCO") filed a Verified Petition in this Cause seeking approval from the Indiana Utility Regulatory Commission ("Commission") of: (1) a fuel cost adjustment to be applicable during the November 2023, December 2023, and January 2024 billing cycles or until replaced by a fuel cost adjustment approved in a subsequent filing, pursuant to Ind.
-Code § 8-1-2-42 and Cause No. 45159, and (2) ratemaking treatment for the costs incurred under wholesale purchase and sale agreements for wind and solar energy approved in Cause Nos.
+On November 13, 2023, Northern Indiana Public Service Company LLC ("NIPSCO") filed a Verified Petition in this Cause seeking approval from the Indiana Utility Regulatory Commission ("Commission") of (1) a fuel cost adjustment to be applicable during February through April 2024 billing cycles or until replaced by a fuel cost adjustment approved in a subsequent filing, pursuant to Ind.
+Code § 8-1-2-42 and Cause Nos.
+45159 and 45772, and (2) ratemaking treatment for the costs incurred under wholesale purchase and sale agreements for wind and solar energy approved in Cause Nos.
 43393, 45194, 45195, 45310, 45462, and 45524.
 NIPSCO concurrently prefiled its case-in-chief which included the direct testimony of NiSource Corporate Services Company employee Kelleen M. Krupa, Lead Regulatory Analyst, and the testimony and exhibits of the following NIPSCO employees:

-- Rosalva Robles, Manager of Planning Regulatory Support; - John Wagner, Manager, Fuel Supply; and - David Saffran, Generation Business Systems Administrator in the Operations Management Reporting Division.
+- Rosalva Robles, Manager of Planning, Regulatory Support; - John Wagner, Manager, Fuel Supply; and - David Saffran, Generation Business Systems Administrator in the Operations Management Reporting Division.

-On August 18, 2023, NIPSCO also filed a motion requesting confidential treatment for certain information ("Confidential Information").
-In a docket entry issued August 29, 2023, the requested confidential treatment was granted on a preliminary basis.
+On November 13, 2023, NIPSCO also filed a motion requesting confidential treatment for certain information ("Confidential Information").
+In a docket entry issued December 20, 2023, the requested confidential treatment was granted on a preliminary basis.

-On August 22, 2023, the NIPSCO Industrial Group ("Industrial Group") filed a petition to intervene.
-This petition was granted on September 1, 2023.
+On November 14, 2023, the NIPSCO Industrial Group ("Industrial Group") filed a petition to intervene.
+This petition was granted on December 20, 2023.